aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/set-zoom-in-excel-worksheet/_index.md

 | folder      | string  | query    | Folder path where the file is stored.                              |
 | storageName | string  | query    | Name of the storage service.                                       |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/PostUpdateWorksheetZoom) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/PostUpdateWorksheetZoom) defines a publicly accessible programming interface and enables you to perform REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
-The following example shows how to make a call to the Cloud API with cURL.
+The example below demonstrates how to call the Cloud API with cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}